 Before your surgery you will have a thorough consultation with Clin.
 A/Prof Mark Sywak who will openly discuss his operative methods with you.

-If you have a heart condition, are on any blood thinning medications such as aspirin or warfarin or you have any other major medical conditions please advise Dr Sywak at your initial consultation.
+If you have a heart condition, or if you are a diabetic and are on any blood thinning medications such as aspirin or warfarin or you have any other major medical conditions please advise Dr Sywak at your initial consultation.

 If you are taking aspirin or any other blood thinning medications such as aspirin or warfarin please stop 10 days prior to surgery unless otherwise indicated by Clin.
 A/Prof Mark Sywak.
 All other medications can continue to be taken up to the morning of surgery.
-If you are unsure whether your medication is okay to take, please call or email our rooms.
+If you are unsure whether your medication is okay to take, please call us on 02 9030 1652 or email our rooms at email@example.com

 Food and beverage intake